luckysjj/Bert-finetuning-with-Colossal-AI/README.md

 ## Overview

 The experimental environment is a single GPU environment using Colab.
-It contains two main goals: first, use the Booster API to compare the "accuracy" and "F1 score" and "Loss" indicators and fine-tune HuggingFace's Bert model; second, use the CUDA of four different Booster plugins (torch_ddp, torch_ddp_fp16, gemini, low_level_zero) Benchmark memory usage, throughput, and total number of model parameters.
+It contains two main goals: first, use the Booster API to compare the "accuracy" and "F1 score" and "Loss" indicators and fine-tune HuggingFace's Bert model with different batch sizes(8, 16, 32, 64); second, use the CUDA of four different Booster plugins (torch_ddp, torch_ddp_fp16, gemini, low_level_zero) Benchmark memory usage, throughput, and total number of model parameters.
 This study aims to evaluate the performance and efficiency of different fine-tuning strategies facilitated by the Booster plugin, paying particular attention to their impact on model accuracy, computational resource allocation, and processing speed.

 ## Setup
 Install dependencies